 With over 75 performances a year, Nicholas has a very active performance schedule.
 He has been the featured soloist at various events including weddings, funerals, cocktail hours, fundraisers, Christmas parties, church services, as well as solo recitals.
 In 2017, Nicholas accompanied the Ewashko Singers chorus at the National Arts Centre for the Broadway POPS shows with maestro Jack Everly.
 Highlights of Nicholas’s performing career include performing for organizations that help make a difference to those in need.
 In 2016, along with his quintet, Nicholas performed for a fundraising event for Capital Welcomes, an organization launched in 2015 to aid Syrian refugees integrate in Ottawa.
 In 2013, Nicholas organized and performed in a solo benefit concert for Just Equipping, an organization that provides relief to refugees in Rwanda.
 As a performer, Nicholas connects with audiences in delivering elegant and passionate performances in a wide range of styles and genres including virtuosic solo recitals.
 Nicholas has been part of many ensembles and frequently collaborates with other musicians and vocalists.

 In 2019, Nicholas was a quarterfinalist in the 5th Canadian Chopin Piano Competition.
 He has performed in other piano competitions, including the Canada Music Competition, and has won first prizes in the Kiwanis Music Festival.
-He has performed in classical, jazz & contemporary ensembles, as well as accompanied singers and instrumentalists.
-In August 2017, Nicholas was a guest artist in the Orford Academy of Arts Music Festival in Orford, Québec, where he performed Beethoven and Chopin.
+Nicholas is an experienced performer in classical, jazz & contemporary ensembles, as well as accompanied singers and instrumentalists.
+Nicholas has been a guest artist in the Orford Academy of Arts Music Festival in Orford, Québec, where he performed Beethoven and Chopin.
 Nicholas has also been a guest artist at the Tuckamore Chamber Music Festival in St. John’s, Newfoundland and the Adamant Music Festival in Vermont, USA.
 He has performed for internationally-recognized pianists in solo masterclasses, including André Laplante, David Jalbert, Jean-François Latour, Evelyne Brancart, Ursula Oppens, Jamie Parker, & Jean-Paul Sévilla.
-He has also received Chamber Music masterclasses with members of the Gryphon Trio & Afiara String Quartet; Art Song masterclasses with Michael McMahon and David Lutz.
+He has also received Chamber Music masterclasses with members of the Gryphon Trio & Afiara String Quartet and Art Song masterclasses with Michael McMahon and David Lutz.